-1) This position is responsible for supporting the pre-award activities for all sponsored projects for the University departments and units as assigned or directed.Â
+1) Support the pre-award activities for all sponsored projects for the University departments and units as assigned or directed.Â

 2) Provide review and approval of all proposal submissions prepared by departmental and unit personnel and routed through the AURA system for institutional approval.Â

-3) As assigned or requested, the individual will also prepare the full administrative portions of a proposal for designated departments and units that require or request professional assistance in the development of a proposal application.Â
+3) As assigned or requested, prepare the full administrative portions of a proposal for designated departments and units that require or request professional assistance in the development of a proposal application.Â

 4) Provide additional support for large, complex proposals to any department or unit to increase consistency and expertise in the application process.

-5) Provide pre-award proposal review for assigned campus units; review applications to ensure - compliance with agency and institutional guidelines, regulations and policies.Â
+5) Pre-award proposal review for assigned campus units; review applications to ensure compliance with agency and institutional guidelines, regulations and policies.Â

 6) Provide written comments on applications in AURA and coordinate with local units and PI for timely and accurate submission of applications; read and interpret agency guidelines and policies.
 Inform related office as needed for input.Â

 7) Coordinate contact with external funding sources, acting as a liaison between the sponsoring agency and the University community to obtain and process pre-award application information.